FAQS: LOOP THE VEDDER HALF MARATHON & 10K

 Q. Is there a maximum time to finish the course?

-As the race course is entirely off-road on public trails, there is no maximum time to finish, however the official timing of the half marathon loop will end at 3 hours and 9 minutes, representing a runner pace of 9 minutes/km.
-Participants that are proceeding at a slower pace cannot be guaranteed they will receive an official finish time.
+As the race course is entirely off-road on public trails, there is no maximum time to finish, however the official timing will end at 12.30pm.

 Q. Are walkers allowed to register in the event?

-Yes, recognizing that anyone on the course longer than 3 hours and 9 minutes will not be guaranteed an official finish time.
+Yes, recognizing that anyone on the course past 12.30pm will not be guaranteed an official finish time.

 Q. Are runners allowed to take strollers and/or dogs on the course?